AeEn123/Roblox-assets-extractor/README.md

 ### Can this get me banned?
 No, unlike cheats, this **does not** inject into roblox.
 Making this an anti-cheat friendly way of extracting assets.
 I have been using this myself for years and I have not got any account warnings because of it.

-### Are you sure this won't get me banned?
-Take a look at the source code and see for yourself, this does not inject into applications, it doesn't even require admin rights.
-It **only reads** cache files from your %temp%\Roblox directory, **which roblox themselves** recommends to **modify** if something goes wrong.

 ### My extracted assets don’t play in my media player, what can I do?
 Some media players may not support the format that the file is in.
 If that is the case, please try another media player that supports all of the formats this supports, e.g VLC. **If the file is really broken, please [create an issue.](https://github.com/AeEn123/Roblox-assets-extractor/issues)**